We often get overwhelmed with our daily lives that we end up losing focus. Without focus, motivation is practically non-existent.

 - It helps to break your work down into several small steps so that you don’t get overwhelmed by everything you have to do.

-- For example, if you have a paper to write and some things to study, tell yourself “I’ll study until 3, and I’ll start writing my paper right after until 6.”
+- For example, if you have a paper to write and some things to study, tell yourself “I’ll study until 3 then I’ll start writing my paper until 6.”

 5. Set reminders